Ryzza Mae Dizon

-Ryzza Mae A. Dizon (/tl/; born June 12, 2005) is a Filipina actress and television host.
-She rose to prominence in 2012 when she won that year's edition of Eat Bulaga!s Little Miss Philippines.
-She is currently the second youngest host after Carren Eistrup in the variety show Eat Bulaga!
+Ryzza Mae A. Dizon (/tl/; born June 12, 2005) is a Filipino television personality and actress.
+She began her career as a child performer after winning Eat Bulaga!'s Little Miss Philippines.
+She appeared in a number of blockbuster films from 2012 to 2017 as a child actress.
+Her accolades include an Aliw Award, two Metro Manila Film Festival Awards, and four Box Office Entertainment Awards.

-Education
+Early life and education

-Dizon finished elementary and junior high school education at Eton International School.
+Ryzza Mae Dizon was born on June 12, 2005.
+She finished elementary and junior high school education at Eton International School.
 In 2015, during her elementary years, she earned an Excellence in Verbal Linguistic Award and the Eton Achiever Special Award.
 She then went to Far Eastern University High School under the Humanities and Social Sciences strand and completed her studies in 2025.

 Career

 In 2012, Dizon auditioned for the title of Little Miss Philippines.
 She was eliminated, but was called back to compete again for a wild card round.
 After returning to the competition, she went on to win, and was crowned as Little Miss Philippines 2012.
 Her win marked the start of her career in the Philippine showbiz industry.
 She is one of the hosts of Eat Bulaga!, a noontime variety show in the Philippines.

 Dizon is also part of the 2012 Metro Manila Film Festival entry film Si Agimat, si Enteng Kabisote at si Ako where she played a dwarf.

 Dizon's life story was featured in the weekly anthology Magpakailanman where she appeared in an autobiographical role.
 The episode focused on the life of Dizon prior to her career as a child actress.
 The episode garnered 26.7% audience share versus its rival show Maalaala Mo Kaya which garnered 20.9%.

 In 2013, Dizon co-starred in Vampire ang Daddy Ko, marking her first major sitcom role after her appearance in Tweets for My Sweet in 2012.

 On April 1, 2013, during a live airing of Eat Bulaga! in the segment "Juan for All, All for Juan: Bayanihan of D' Pipol", Vic Sotto announced that Dizon will have her own talk show entitled The Ryzza Mae Show, which first aired on April 8, 2013.